ldidry/webhooker/README.md

 The `web_hooker.conf` file is self-documented but, **please**, have a close look at the `authorized` option.

+You will need an account that has the right to push to the github repository.
+Put its credentials in `web_hooker.conf`.

 For more options about how Web Hooker listen (interfaces, user, etc.), change the configuration in `web_hooker.conf` (have a look at http://mojolicio.us/perldoc/Mojo/Server/Hypnotoad#SETTINGS for the available options).

 ### Start WebHooker at boot